alaffin12/stackedit/Bastion.md

 **Shrine**
 Upkeep: 20 gp/wk
 *Bless Water.* Creates a vial of holy water, which will be waiting at the bastion to be picked up when the party next returns.
+Costs 5 gp.
+*Empower the Divine.* A divine spell-casters receives a +1 bonus to spell save DCs and spell attack rolls for the next week.
 Costs 10 gp.
-*Empower the Divine.* A divine spell-casters receives a +1 bonus to spell save DCs a spell
+*Clerical Services.* Sell clerical services to the community.
+Offsets the cost of upkeep.
+Earns 20 gp